By: Mike McCormack

 Amid much hollow laughter a prisoner is drawn from his cell in the middle of the night to play a video game; two rural guards ponder the security threat posed by the only man in Ireland not to have written his memoirs; a child tries to offset his destiny as a serial killer by petitioning his father for a beating; a late night American cop show becomes a savage analysis of a faltering marriage in the west of Ireland; two men turn up at the door of a slacker to give him news of his death and recruit him to some mysterious surveillance mission; an older brother worries about the health of his younger sibling; the prodigal son returns to reveal the fear and hypocrisy which lies at the heart of his brothers life.

-In twelve stories McCormack’s characters find themselves trying to hold onto their identities in a world where love is too often and too easily obscured.
+In the twelve stories of Forensic Songs, McCormack’s characters find themselves trying to hold onto their identities in a world where love is too often and too easily obscured.

 MIKE MCCORMACK was born in 1965 and comes from the west of Ireland.
 He is the author of a collection of short stories,Getting it in the Head(1996), and two novels,Crowe’s Requiem(1998) andNotes from a Coma(2005).
 In 1996 McCormack was awarded the Rooney Prize for Literature.Getting it in the Headwas chosen as New York Times Notable Book of the Year in 1998.
 In 2006Notes from a Comawas shortlisted for the Irish Book of the Year Award.
 He has received several Arts Council Awards and in 2007 he was awarded a Civitella Ranieri Fellowship.
 The author currently lives in Galway.